fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 \- We use OSS projects and we want them to be better

-\- Our brand to be associated with these OSS projects
+\- Our brand becomes associated with these OSS projects

 \- Our teammates to learn more about these projects